Stephen Crow

 Stephen Crow (also known as Stephen J. Crow, Steve Crow, and Steve J. Crow) is a game programmer who worked in the 1980s on the ZX Spectrum platform, programming for companies such as Hewson Consultants and Bubble Bus Software.
 He also worked with members of the Graftgold team.
-More recently, he was the lead artist working for the now-defunct Monkeytropolis.
+In 2007 he was the lead artist working for the now-defunct Monkeytropolis.

 Recognition

-Crow was elected "Best Programmer Of The Year" in 1986 by the readers of CRASH.
-He was also voted best programmer of the year at the 1985 Golden Joystick Awards.
+Crow was voted best programmer of the year at the 1985 Golden Joystick Awards and best programmer of the year in 1986 by the readers of CRASH.